 Teachers often tell us that their student’s drawing skills improve once they start introducing them to Makers Empire’s 3D design software.
 We think it is a great habit for students to get into where they sketch their design idea before beginning to design it in 3D.
 Moving between the 2 design environments, asks students to transfer their thinking from one context to another and visualize how their designs will need to be formed if they will work as 3D structures

 Ask students to imagine what two of their designs would look like if they were joined together.
 Visualise first and then use Makers Empire’s 3D design software to find out.

 - Change your view

-When adding new shapes or elements to their designs, ask students to think about what the change will make the design look like from the top, side, bottom etc. Ask students to visualise first and then rotate their designs to observe the new view.
+When adding new shapes or elements to their designs, ask students to think about what the change will make the design look like from the top, side, bottom etc. Ask students to visualize first and then rotate their designs to observe the new view.
 Were they surprised?
-Did the design look the way they visualised?
+Did the design look the way they visualized?

 - Test your thinking

 Ask students to make predictions while designing, by imagining how something might look and then testing it out.
 Eg. How will that shaped hat sit on my figure’s head?
 Will bigger wheels look more in proportion?

 Ask students to start with an existing design or model and visualize it as a different size.
 How are much bigger or smaller they thinking?
 Ask them to think about all the elements of their design.
 How big or small does each element look compare to the original design?
 Now ask students to use their visualization to scale their design to a different size.